Helihannah/VQVAE/docs/source/usage.rst

 Hyperparameters
 ------------

-Hyperparameters are parameters whose value are used to control the learning process.
+Hyperparameters are parameters whose values are used to control the learning process.

 .. code-block:: console